SimonMonecke/lightweight-cctray-monitor/README.md

 ## TODO
 - [x] scale the font automatically
 - [x] replace javascript config with json file
-- [ ] compute the number of cols automatically
+- [x] compute the number of cols automatically
-- [ ] add a option to ignore steps with a specified prefix
+- [x] add a option to ignore steps with a specified prefix
+- [ ] fix typo scaling for smal window size
+- [ ] change colors
+- [ ] fix debug mode

 ## License